top of page

 Religion

-Readings: Didache Textbook Series, Scott Hahn's Bible Basics, Catechism of the Catholic Church, Holy Bible
+Readings: Scripture, Didache Textbook Series, Scott Hahn's Bible Basics, Catechism of the Catholic Church

 Theology, in the words of Thomas Aquinas, is the “queen of the sciences”, and any educational endeavor properly begins here.
 All other truth flows from correct theological principles, especially the correct understanding of the human person—made in the image and likeness of God—and finding her purpose in knowing, loving, and serving God in this world and being happy with Him forever in the next.